Weight-Based Dosing¶

 Single Chain Method¶

-The same problem as one unit cancellation chain:
+The same problem as one cancellation chain:

 Round to nearest tenth: 8.8 mL